 Factors that Trigger Prenatal Depression

 A pregnant woman can get clinically depressed for a variety of reasons.
-Some of the most common factors are:
+Some of the most common factors:

 - Family problems

 - History of depression in the family